Utilization and Marketing Program

 - Markets for Urban Wood With an Emphasis on Ash provides tips for finding markets for urban trees to reduce costs of removal.

-- Twin Cities Sawmill & Dry Kiln Listing- Updated Aug 2012 sawmills and dry kilns that serve the Twin Cities metro area, some of which use small volumes of urban wood.
+- Twin Cities Sawmill & Dry Kiln Listing- Updated Aug 2012 lists sawmills and dry kilns that serve the Twin Cities metro area, some of which use small volumes of urban wood.

 - Is My Yard Tree Valuable as Timber? helps landowners determine the value of their yard trees.